Bomret/NiceTry/README.md

         error => Console.WriteLine("Failure: {0}", error.Message));
 ```

 The above code sample would try reading a url from the command line up to 4 times (the original try and up to 3 retries).
 It returns a Success if the user specifies a valid url before all retries are used up.
-If the user does not specify a valid url the fourth tiem, the Retry fails.
+If the user does not specify a valid url the fourth time, the Retry will fail.

 ------